 Subject: Your gallery is ready

 Your photos are ready to view and download.
 I organized them into collections so browsing is simple.
+Use the gallery link and password if provided, then use the full-gallery download option when you want to save everything at once.

 Common Photo Delivery Mistakes